rxnlabs/wc-authorize.net-pro/readme.txt

 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 6.1.3 =
+* Fixed JS error not showing on checkout block

 = 6.1.2 =
 * Fixed issue with 6.1.0 update rollout